 - 1 tbsp dandelion root chunks, roasted

-- 1/4 cup homemade plant milk
+- 1/4 cup organic milk

-- 1 tsp raw honey or maple syrup
+- 1 tsp raw honey

-To make:
+To Make:

-Homemade Iced Dandelion latte
+Homemade Iced Dandelion Latte

 Ingredients: